pushex-project/pushex/guides/usage/instrumentation.md

 ## Context

 Each instrumentation includes a `PushEx.Instrumentation.Push.Context` argument which provides information such as when the event originated.
-Events are processed asynchronously, which means that the processing time could be lagged under load.
+Events are processed synchronously, which means that the service could slow down if your instrumentation is expensive.
+You could manually switch to asynchronous in this case, although I have been bit by this approach.

 ## HTTP API